fathulfahmy/site/src/content/experiences/university.md

 locationType: "On-site"
 ---

-During university, I pursued Computer Science with a major in Software Engineering, learning languages like C, C++, Java, and PHP, along with frameworks such as Laravel and React Native.
-But honestly, some of my most valuable learning happened outside the classroom.
-I contributed to open-source projects like GitHub Catppuccin and published my own VS Code extension called Lunar Keymap.
-There's something special about building tools that other developers actually use and appreciate.
+During university, I pursued BSC.
+Computer Science (Software Engineering), learning languages such as C, C++, Java, and PHP, along with frameworks such as Laravel and React Native.
+At the same time, I also contributed to open-source projects such as GitHub Catppuccin and published a VS Code extension called Lunar Keymap.
+I enjoy the process of communicating and building with the open-source community, to deliver solutions that they use and appreciate.